zorn/GDI-iOS-Intro/block-02-03/block-02-slides.md

 * Create an array of dictionaries.
 * Each dictionary entry should have details about an album release of your favorite band.
 (Album Title, Release Year, Number of tracks)
 * Create an array of these dictionary entries.
-* Loop through the array and print out the various album details
+* Using indexes and the find() function to access and print various info.
+* BONUS: Sort the array by release year.